blooparksystems/bp_contact_snippet/readme.md

 ![Snippet Preview](/static/description/screenshot.png?raw=true "Preview")

-This snippet provides a small lead form for embedding on landing pages and other centent pages of your website.
+This snippet provides a small lead form for embedding on landing pages and other content pages of your website.
 It automatically creates a lead in your Odoo Backend.

 Installation:
 -------------